JoshuaEN/ffxiv-faux-hollows/README.md

 >
 > See [docs/solve-methods/03 - Solve Approaches.md](./docs/solve-methods/03%20-%20Solve%20Approaches.md) for details.

-### Excludes impossible board states
+### Omits impossible sword and present locations

-Leveraging the data from the [Community Data Spreadsheet by u/Ylandah](https://docs.google.com/spreadsheets/d/1mUyCzlzDmdXMwaSTUgWXtEA45oJNn-iB4_bVM43zf58/edit?gid=49331949#gid=49331949"), many patterns which seem possible are omitted.
+With the [Community Data Spreadsheet by u/Ylandah](https://docs.google.com/spreadsheets/d/1mUyCzlzDmdXMwaSTUgWXtEA45oJNn-iB4_bVM43zf58/edit?gid=49331949#gid=49331949"), many sword and present locations which seem valid are correctly excluded.

 For example, in the following board there are five spots where a Present could fit: